plbaldoni/plbaldoni/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a PhD candidate in the [Department of Biostatistics](https://sph.unc.edu/bios/biostatistics/) at the [University of North Carolina at Chapel Hill](https://www.unc.edu/) and recipient of the [University Cancer Research Fund](https://unclineberger.org/ucrf/) award.
-My dissertation advisers are [Dr. Naim Rashid](https://sph.unc.edu/adv_profile/naim-rashid-phd/) and [Dr. Joseph Ibrahim](https://sph.unc.edu/adv_profile/joseph-g-ibrahim-phd/), with whom I develop statistical methods for the analysis of high-throughput sequencing epigenomic assays.
-Currently, my research is focused on the methodological development of tools to analyze single-cell epigenomic data.
+I am currently a Postdoctoral Fellow at the [Walter and Eliza Hall Institute of Medical Research](https://www.wehi.edu.au/) with joint appointment between the [Colonial Foundation Healthy Ageing Centre](http://colonialfoundation.org.au/) (CFHAC) and the [Bioinformatics Division](https://www.wehi.edu.au/about-structure/scientific-divisions/bioinformatics).
+At WEHI, I develop novel statistical bioinformatic methods for processing, interpreting, and analyzing large-scale proteomic datasets from the latest time-of-flight mass spec technology.
+I collaborate with the clinical partners of the CFHAC to facilitate biological discoveries related to ageing and disease.

-During my doctoral studies, I have collaborated in the [Hispanic Community Health Study / Study of Latinos (HCHS/SOL)](https://sites.cscc.unc.edu/hchs/).
-As a graduate research assistant, my research focused on the development and application of statistical methods to analyze data from the HCHS/SOL under complex survey design settings.
+In 2020, I graduated from the PhD program in [Biostatistics](https://sph.unc.edu/bios/biostatistics/) from the [University of North Carolina at Chapel Hill](https://www.unc.edu/).
+During my doctoral studies, I have worked on the field of epigenomics developing statistical methods for the analysis of high-throughput sequencing epigenomic assays.
+I have been collaborating in the [Hispanic Community Health Study / Study of Latinos (HCHS/SOL)](https://sites.cscc.unc.edu/hchs/) by developing and applying statistical methods to analyze data from the HCHS/SOL under complex survey design settings.

-I graduated from [University of Campinas](https://www.unicamp.br/unicamp/english), Brazil, with BSc and MSc degrees in statistics in 2012 and 2014, respectively, under the direction of [Dr. Hildete Pinheiro](https://bv.fapesp.br/en/pesquisador/90874/hildete-prisco-pinheiro/).
-After a period abroad at [University of Aarhus](https://international.au.dk/), Denmark, my MSc thesis concerned the application of generalized linear mixed models to study genetic and environmental factors associated with the prevalence of metritis in Danish Holstein cows.

 {{<figure src="http://ghchart.rshah.org/4B9CD3/plbaldoni" alt="plbaldoni's Github chart" >}}